-Multivoting is a technique that a team to vote on a long list of ideas into a manageable number of best options or top priorities.
-In other words, Multivoting is a way for a group to narrow down a list of choices down to a manageable few.
-While multivoting is NOT a decision-making tool, it is a great way to achieve consensus on an option that is most favored by the group.
+Multivoting is a technique that allows a team to vote on a long list of ideas into a manageable number of best options or top priorities.
+In other words, Multivoting is a way for a group to narrow a list of choices down to a manageable few.
+While multivoting is NOT a decision-making tool, it is a great way to achieve consensus on an option that the group most favors.
 Generally, it follows the brainstorming technique.

-A list of ideas can be generated by team’s brainstorming session.
+The team’s brainstorming session can generate a list of ideas.
 Having a list does not translate to action.
-Hence, Multivoting is a preferred method as it allows an idea to be favored by most of the team members or participants.
+Hence, Multivoting is preferred as it allows an idea to be favored by most team members or participants.

-Multivoting helps teams to focus on problem-solving opportunities and identify high-impact items in an efficient way.
-Furthermore, multivoting is valuable decision-making tool as each member has a clear vision of how to reduce the list of items to a manageable portion and identify high-impact items.
+Multivoting helps teams to focus on problem-solving opportunities and efficiently identify high-impact items.
+Furthermore, multivoting is a valuable consensus-driving tool as each member of the voting team has a voice, and the process reduces the list of options to a manageable portion.
 Particularly this method allows each individual in the team to participate actively in the decision-making process.
-Voting can be conducted by a show of hands as each item is announced otherwise participants can stick the adhesive dots next to each item on the flipchart.
-Usually, items receiving fewer votes say 0-4 might be ignored.
+Voting can be conducted by a show of hands as each item is announced; otherwise, participants can stick the adhesive dots next to each item on the flipchart.
+Usually, items receiving fewer votes, say 0-4, might be ignored.

 There are several benefits to using the multivoting technique:

 - Each individual participates in the decision-making process.

 - Simple and straightforward process.

 - It is easy and quick to implement.

 - A simple technique to choose the most significant or highest priority item from a list.

 - Opportunity to discuss the pros and cons of the project.